Goal Setting, Reimagined

 Originally published: June 17, 2020, at 2:43 p.m.
 PT

-If you are a creature of habit and routines, the past few months might have thrown you into a whirlwind of uncertainty and chaos.
+If you are a creature of habit and routines, any disruption to your life may send you into a whirlwind of uncertainty and chaos.
 What if you could take a breath, relinquish control, and feel grounded again?

 One approach to doing this is by reimagining your goals.
 In her book, “The Desire Map,” Danielle LaPorte highlights a goal setting method that focuses on how you want to feel rather than an end result or specific outcome.
 Here’s how you can use that concept to reimagine your goals.